 As a lawyer, you’ll not only be able to work with and advocate for people, but you’ll also have the chance to influence policy-making and change.
 Whether you’re interested in advocating for the environment, animals, or children, there is a legal specialty you can join to pursue these passions and be the change you want to see!

-As discussed, many lawyers enter the field because it tends to pay high salaries.
-In fact, the average lawyer makes over $120,000 a year, with many experienced professionals making double or even triple this!
+Often, the answer to the question “should I attend law school?” comes in the form of another question—”do you like making money”?
+As discussed, many lawyers enter the field because offers high salaries.
+In fact, the average lawyer makes over $135,000 a year, with many experienced professionals making double or even triple this!

 Lawyers typically also have the opportunity to command competitive salaries, especially in prestigious law firms, corporate settings, or high-profile litigation cases.